MENTAL HEALTH ASSESSMENT/AOD ASSESSMENT

 C. The parent(s) are asked to return to the Waiting Area.
 The adolescent is seen alone to complete the Adolescent Psycho-Social History in an interview style.

 D. Where there are serious discrepancies in responses between what the parent(s) report and adolescent reports, they are brought together again to resolve the problem.

 The Mid-Ohio Psychological Services, Inc. will make every reasonable effort to have available interpreters for those with severe hearing impairments, as well as individuals who cannot understand or speak the English language.
 The interpreter shall be familiar with the Federal Regulations regarding confidentiality of Client Records for Mid-Ohio Psychological Service and are individually liable for abiding by them.

 When an individual appears at the agency and is hearing impaired but understands sign language, an effort is made to arrange an appointment convenient to both the client and the interpreter for a Mental Health Assessment/AOD Assessment.
 If treatment is needed, Mid-Ohio Psychological Service, Inc. will make an effort to link the client with a treatment resource that has specialized services for the hearing impaired, like that available at Riverside Hospital in Columbus, Ohio, which has both inpatient and outpatient services.
 In the event that outpatient services are seen as a viable option of treatment for the identified problem and the client prefers to receive these services through the Mid-Ohio Psychological Services, Inc. arrangements would need to be made with the Interpreter to schedule sessions with the assigned counselor and client at the agency.

-The Administrative Coordinator will maintain a list of interpreters for those clients who do not speak English or who require the assistance of an interpreter.
+The Operations Director will maintain a list of interpreters for those clients who do not speak English or who require the assistance of an interpreter.
 This service will be provided at no charge to the client.